Go Green Autos

 I want happy customers, who tell their friends and family and they do.
 Customers are now coming back and buying their second EV from Go Green Autos and often upgrading and part-exchanging their first.
 So this year, I've ended up selling some vehicles a second time around.
 Please have a look at the testimonials and reviews from customers.

 Go Green Autos is a member of Oxfordshire Greentech.

 Oxfordshire Greentech is a business network supporting the growth of the low-carbon sector in Oxfordshire.
 They bring together businesses and organisations to encourage innovation, collaboration and knowledge transfer, to facilitate the transition towards a sustainable, low carbon future in Oxfordshire and the world.
 The low carbon industry is worth a whopping £1.15bn in Oxfordshire, and accounts for 7% of the local economy – but it still has so much room to grow and thrive.

 The electric car market

 While there are earlier cars, like the G-Wiz and conversion vehicles, 'proper' electric vehicles with lithium-ion batteries have been in the UK since 2010 when Mitsubishi launched the i-MiEV and then in 2011, Nissan launched the Leaf and Renault launched the Kangoo ZE and Fluence ZE.
 These initially sold in small numbers, so very few early models exist in the used market.
 In later years sales increased as more manufacturers released electric models.
 Most new cars are purchased on finance (lease or PCP) on 3 or 4 year period, so these vehicles are now entering in to the used car market at the end of their agreements.
-So the used electric car market has only really existed for the last couple of years.
+The used electric car market has only really existed for the last few years.